devopsgroup-io/vagrant-digitalocean/README.md

 end
 ```

-Please note the following:
+**Configuration Requirements**
-- You *must* specify the `override.ssh.private_key_path` to enable authentication
-  with the droplet.
-The provider will create a new Digital Ocean SSH key using
-  your public key which is assumed to be the `private_key_path` with a *.pub*
+- You *must* specify the `override.ssh.private_key_path` to enable authentication with the droplet.
+The provider will create a new Digital Ocean SSH key using your public key which is assumed to be the `private_key_path` with a *.pub* extension.
-  extension.
 - You *must* specify your Digital Ocean Personal Access Token at `provider.token`.
-This may be
-  found on the control panel within the *Apps &amp; API* section.
+This may be found on the control panel within the *Apps &amp; API* section.

 **Supported Configuration Attributes**

 The following attributes are available to further configure the provider:
 - `provider.image`
     * A string representing the image to use when creating a new droplet.
 It defaults to `ubuntu-14-04-x64`.
-    List available images with the `digitalocean-list images` command.
+    List available images with the `digitalocean-list images $DIGITAL_OCEAN_TOKEN` command.
 Like when using the DigitalOcean API directly, [it can be an image ID or slug](https://developers.digitalocean.com/documentation/v2/#create-a-new-droplet).
 - `provider.ipv6`
     * A boolean flag indicating whether to enable IPv6
 - `provider.region`
     * A string representing the region to create the new droplet in.
 It defaults to `nyc2`.
-List available regions with the `digitalocean-list regions` command.
+List available regions with the `digitalocean-list regions $DIGITAL_OCEAN_TOKEN` command.
 - `provider.size`
     * A string representing the size to use when creating a new droplet (e.g. `1gb`).
 It defaults to `512mb`.
-List available sizes with the `digitalocean-list sizes` command.
+List available sizes with the `digitalocean-list sizes $DIGITAL_OCEAN_TOKEN` command.
 - `provider.private_networking`
     * A boolean flag indicating whether to enable a private network interface (if the region supports private networking).
 It defaults to `false`.
 - `provider.backups_enabled`